localdevices/pyorc/docs/user-guide/velocimetry/index.rst

                     window_size: 64
                     engine: numba

-        Here the ``engine: numba`` ensures that the much faster numba implementation is used. ``window_size: 64`` overrides any window size provided in the camera configuration and sets it to 64.
+        Here the ``engine: numba`` ensures that the much faster numba implementation is used (default).
+        ``window_size: 64`` overrides any window size provided in the camera configuration and sets it to 64.
 When using the engine parameter with ``numba`` or ``numpy``, you can also provide memory safety margins by manually adjusting the chunk size with the ``chunksize`` parameter.
 If you notice a memory warning is given, and ``chunksize`` is set to 5, try manually setting it to e.g. 3 or 2.
 The default should be reasonably safe, so we hope you never have to touch this parameter at all :-) unless you process very very large videos with very large objectives.

+        You can also set ``ensemble_corr`` to ``true``.
+With this option, cross correlation will be computed for all frames, and correlation are averaged per interrogation window, before extracting displacements and estimating velocity.
+You can control that certain frame-to-frame correlation estimates are discarded by adding ``s2n_min`` and provide a signal-to-noise ratio as described above.
+This value defaults to 3.
+You can also set ``corr_min`` (default 0.3) to a desired value.
+This simply ignores frame pairs that show a maximum correlation lower than ``corr_min``. ``count_min`` is the minimum fraction of frame-to-frame pairs that yields a valid correlation value after filtering on ``s2n_min`` and ``corr_min``.
+Any windows that yield lower amounts are set to missing and will not yield any velocity.

         .. note::